"Only the mountain has lived long enough to listen objectively to the howl of a wolf"

 Children's Fiction and Literature

-• Curry, Jane Louise The Wolves of Aam New York: Margaret K. McElderry/Atheneum, 1981.
-Cloth, 8vo, 192 pages.
+• CURRY, Jane Louise The Wolves of Aam New York: Margaret K. McElderry/Atheneum, 1981.
+Cloth, 8vo, dust jacket, 192 pages.
 Fantasy novel for young adults, set in northern climes and featuring "great wolves called the 'Dread Ones'" and the "elusive, magical Wolves of Aam."
-1st edition, good+ condition (slightly rubbed; small remainder mark on fore edge; previous owner's name on paste-down endpaper), in good dust jacket (a few chips) in Mylar. $15.00
+Stated 1st edition.
+Good+ condition (slightly rubbed; small remainder mark on fore edge; previous owner's name on paste-down endpaper), in good dust jacket (a few chips) in Mylar. $12.00

-• de Regniers, Beatrice Schenk Red Riding Hood New York: Aladdin, 1990.
+• DE REGNIERS, Beatrice Schenk Red Riding Hood New York: Aladdin, 1990.
 Illustrated wraps, 8vo, 43 pages; illustrated by Edward Gorey.
-Full-page artwork features a memorable work; an elegant retelling of the fairy tale. $4.95
+Full-page artwork by a master of visual storytelling adds to this elegant retelling of the fairy tale.
+2d Aladdin edition/1st printing.
+As new condition. $15.00

-• George, Jean Craighead Julie of the Wolves New York: HarperCollins, 1974.
+• GEORGE, Jean Craighead Julie of the Wolves New York: HarperCollins, 1974.
 Illustrated wraps, 12mo, 170 pages; illustrated by John Schoenherr.
-Newbery Award winner in fiction; for ages 10 to 14. $3.95
+Set on Alaska's North Slope, the story of a girl accepted by a pack of Arctic wolves.
+Newbery Award winner in fiction; for ages 10 to 14.
+1st thus.
+Very good condition (pages faintly browned). $3.00

 ---- Look to the North: A Wolf Pup Diary New York: HarperCollins, 1997.
-Cloth (gilt-stamped spine), oblong 8vo, dust jacket, 32 pages; illustrated by Lucia Washburn.
-A year in the lives of three young Alaskan wolves in a format that helps readers relate the wolves' world to their own.
-For ages 5 to 9. $14.95
+Cloth (gilt-stamped spine), oblong 8vo, dust jacket, unpaginated (32 pages); illustrated by Lucia Washburn.
+A year in the lives of three young Alaskan wolves in a format that helps readers relate the wolves' world to their own; fine, richly colored artwork throughout.
+For ages 5 to 9.
+Stated 1st edition/1st printing.
+As new condition. $14.95

-• Kipling, Rudyard Mowgli Stories from "The Jungle Book" New York: Dover, 1994.
-Pictorial wraps, 8vo, 119 pages; illustrated by Thea Kliros.
-Unabridged edition of the classic tales. $1.00
+• KIPLING, Rudyard Mowgli Stories from "The Jungle Book" New York: Dover (Children's Thrift Classics series), 1994.
+Illustrated wraps, 8vo, 119 pages; illustrated by Thea Kliros.
+Unabridged edition, in easy-to-read type, of the adventures set in India.
+Near fine condition. $1.00

-• Richardson, Lee, retold by Little Red Riding Hood Carmel: ShirLee Publications, 1985.
-Cloth (gilt-stamped spine), 4to, 28 pages; illustrated by Shirley Holt.
+• RICHARDSON, Lee, retold by Little Red Riding Hood Carmel: ShirLee Publications, 1985.
+Cloth (gilt-stamped spine), 4to, dust jacket, unpaginated (28 pages); illustrated by Shirley Holt.
 Beautifully produced edition, with full-page artwork throughout.
-Very good condition, in very good dust jacket in Mylar. $30.00
+Stated 1st edition.
+Very good condition, in very good dust jacket in Mylar. $27.00

-• Seton, Ernest Thompson Lobo the Wolf: King of Currumpaw Seattle: Storytellers Ink, 1991.
+• SETON, Ernest Thompson Lobo the Wolf: King of Currumpaw Seattle: Storytellers Ink, 1991.
 Illustrated wraps, 8vo, 64 pages; adapted by Mark Steilen; illustrated by Donna Ryan.
-Stirring, fact-based story of a wolf who lived in New Mexico from 1889 to 1894; the adaptation covers Lobo's birth and early life before Seton encountered him. $10.95
+Stirring, fact-based story of a wolf who lived in New Mexico from 1889 to 1894; the adaptation covers Lobo's birth and early life before Seton encountered him.
+1st printing.
+Near fine condition. $9.00

-• Skurzynski, Gloria, and Alane Ferguson Wolf Stalker Washington, D.C.: National Geographic Society (National Parks Mystery #1), 1997.
+• SKURZYNSKI, Gloria, and Alane Ferguson Wolf Stalker Washington, D.C.: National Geographic Society (National Parks Mystery #1), 1997.
 Gilt-stamped hardcover, 8vo, dust jacket, 152 pages, endpaper maps of Yellowstone National Park; afterword by Michael K. Phillips, Yellowstone's wolf restoration project leader.
 A wolf named Silver is at the heart of this thriller, the first novel published by the National Geographic Society.
-For ages 8 and up. $15.00
+For ages 8 and up.
+1st edition.
+As new condition. $15.00

-• Spencer, Paula Underwood Who Speaks for Wolf: A Native American Learning Story as Told to Turtle Woman Singing by Her Father, Sharp-eyed Hawk Austin: Tribe of Two Press, 1983.
+• SPENCER, Paula Underwood Who Speaks for Wolf: A Native American Learning Story as Told to Turtle Woman Singing by Her Father, Sharp-eyed Hawk Austin: Tribe of Two Press, 1983.
 Cloth, 8vo, 48 pages; illustrated by Frank Howell.
 Moving, poetic story, beautifully illustrated; ideal for reading aloud.
-Good+ condition (slight soil on covers); no dust jacket. $25.00
+Stated 1st edition.
+Good+ condition (slight soil on covers); no dust jacket. $20.00

-• Strauss, Susan Wolf Stories: Myths and True Life Tales from Around the World Hillsboro: Beyond Words, 1993.
+• STRAUSS, Susan Wolf Stories: Myths and True Life Tales from Around the World Hillsboro: Beyond Words, 1993.
 Illustrated wraps, 12mo, 64 pages; illustrated by Gary Lund.
 The wolf's intelligence and resourcefulness are amply demonstrated in stories from Russia, Norway, Japan, and Native America.
-For ages 6 to 10. $7.95
+For ages 6 to 10.
+1st thus.
+As new condition. $7.95

-• Wilbur, Frances The Dog with Golden Eyes Minneapolis: Milkweed Editions, 1998.
+• WILBUR, Frances The Dog with Golden Eyes Minneapolis: Milkweed Editions, 1998.
 Cloth (gilt-stamped spine), 8vo, dust jacket, 193 pages; illustrated by Mark Coyle.
-A girl befriends an Arctic wolf in this novel of responsibility.
+A girl befriends an arctic wolf in this novel of responsibility.
 Winner: Milkweed Prize for Children's Literature.
-For ages 8 to 13. $15.95
+For ages 8 to 13.
+Stated 1st edition/1st printing.
+As new condition. $15.95

-• Yolen, Jane Children of the Wolf New York: Puffin/Penguin, 1984.
+• YOLEN, Jane Children of the Wolf New York: Puffin/Penguin, 1984.
 Illustrated wraps, 12mo, 136 pages.
 India is the setting for this story of two children raised by wolves.
 For ages 12 and up.
-Very good condition. $3.99
+1st thus.
+Very good condition (pages faintly browned). $3.99

 Wolf table of contents